Xilinx/Vitis-AI/src/vai_quantizer/vai_q_pytorch/README.md

 vai_q_pytorch is designed as a part of a standard platform for neural network deep compression.
 Base on this architecture, working stages of vai_q_pytorch follows:<br>
     1. Parse neural network computation graph from Pytorch framework to Intermediate Representation (IR).<br>
     2. Modify the computation graph based on IR.
 Pruning, quantization and graph optimization are handled in this stage.<br>
-    3. Deploy the modified IR on different platform, such as DPU and Xilinx AI Engine.<br>
+    3. Deploy the modified IR on different platform, such as DPU and AMD AI Engine.<br>
     4. Assemble the modified computation graph back to Pytorch.
 In that way abilities and tools in Pytorch such as pre-processing, post processing and distribution system can be used.<br>

 ### Supported and Limitation